baxter/paulboxley.com/content/posts/2010/04/marina-abramovic.md

 The full set of photos can be found on [MoMA's flickr account][moma-flickr].

-I spent a little time reading about Marina Abramović and she is absolutely fascinating.
+I spent a little time reading about Marina Abramovi&#x107; and she is absolutely fascinating.
 She started performance art in the 70s and in one exhibit, titled *Rhythm 0*, she placed 72 objects on a desk, including a gun and a bullet, and allowed